-ADHD coaching is a collaborative process which helps client identify and address their needs and achieve personal goals.
+ADHD coaching is a collaborative process which helps clients identify and address their needs and achieve personal goals.
 Coaching often focuses on developing practical skills to allow clients to cope better with the main struggles that come with ADHD.
 ADHD coaching complements other treatment options such as medication, neurofeedback, and psychological inventions.

 ADHD coaching is not therapy, counselling, or medical advice.
 Instead, coaching provides encouragement, recommendations, strategies, feedback, and practical techniques for coping with ADHD symptoms.
 Coaching often help clients develop a better understanding of what ADHD is, how it impacts their life, and where their ADHD ends and their personality begins.